 - Remember that the recipient may have to pay custom fees on the value of the item.
 Because of this, you want to make certain you mark everything at the correct value.
 Claim too much and the recipient will have to pay more than they are supposed to pay.

 - When filling out the form, you will likely have to give a description of the item.
 In most cases, you do not have to go into detail.
 Calling a book a book is fine—you do not have to list the title and author.

 - Packages with low value are normally cleared more easily than those that are expensive.
 If you are sending something with a very high value, make it simple for the agent to unpack and repack the package.

 - Make sure you do not leave off any required information off the customs forms.
-Some of the items that are asked for frequently include:

 - Name and address of the shipper or seller.

 - A listing of quantity of each item in the package.

 - Purchase prices of each item in the package.

 - The weight of the package.
 (The shipping company may be able to help with this.)